top of page

 Connectedness, feeling At home, and joyful Play (CAP): A community-generated model for place-based wellness to address cognitive health disparities.
 Source: Gan et al. (2024).

-We’re looking to test a biofeedback technology to help regulate heart-rate variability (HRV) among older adults with memory complaints and persistent depressive symptoms despite community-based interventions (e.g., horticulture, mindfulness, or movement-based therapy), identified through a digital social prescribing app in city and rural areas for each country.
+We’re looking to test a social prescribing and biofeedback technologies to help regulate heart-rate variability (HRV) among older adults with memory complaints and persistent depressive symptoms despite community-based interventions (e.g., horticulture, mindfulness, or movement-based therapy), identified through a digital social prescribing app in city and rural areas for each country.
 This is an interdisciplinary team comprising clinicians and planners.
 Work packages for country PIs include:

 Comments